tangollama/cis411_lab1/labreports/LAB_cc1418.md

 What archictural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+To support these needs, I believe the Master-Slave Architecture is the best choice.
+For as much traffic and space the website will need to host, having multiple slaves to perform queries will greatly speed up the process.
+Each can take on a different task while having access to all the same information from the master.
+Transactions can then happen simultaneously, allowing for more exchanges of information and consequently less time taken.
+This change is important because the Layered Architecture no longer has the computing or server power to handle all the requests being thrown at it.
+Having multiple slave servers will handle hundreds of thousands of transactions much more easily.
+A possible downside to this architecture is information being miscommunicated or being communicated more than once.
+More than one slave may ouch the saem information back to the master, or the master may need information that hasn't been pushed yet from a slave.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.